-If Sheila had known about, and previously been using, the QuickBooks Memorized Transactions feature, she could have potentially already saved herself hours of work per week.
-But the good news is that she was lucky to have a “bookkeeper friend” who was willing to share this critical short-cut that will make her life easier.
+But the good news is that she was lucky to have a “bookkeeper friend” who was willing to share this critical shortcut that will make her future work life easier.

-Sheila reached for her cell phone when she heard the tune that notified her when she was receiving a text message.
+Sheila reached for her cell phone when she heard her text message chime.
 It was her best friend Gail.
 “Wanna get a slice for lunch?” was the message.
-(Gail knew that Sheila’s a pushover when it comes to pizza.)
+(Gail knew that Sheila was a pushover when it comes to pizza!)

-Sheila looked at the clock, then thought about the set of Purchase Orders that REALLY needed to get out the door ASAP for the next phase of a huge custom home that her company was currently working on.
+Sheila looked at the clock, then thought about the set of Purchase Orders that she REALLY needed to get out the door ASAP for the next phase of the huge McLuskey custom home job that her company was currently working on.
 But… Yes!
 She could do it!

 “SURE!
 20 min?” was the response that she typed, followed by her “happy-face” symbol.

 Sheila then clicked into the QuickBooks Memorized Transactions List.
 She quickly located the P.O.s that she’d recently memorized, and went to work.

 She knew she could use those Memorized Purchase Orders to get this little task knocked out before she left to enjoy her well-deserved lunch with Gail…